We offer allergy testing and treatment. These include:

 - Allergy immunotherapy (allergy shots)

-Dr. David K. Palmer, Dr. Justin D. Gull, with Physician Assistant Nancy J. Stevenson and our allergy nursing personnel will provide care to patients of all ages with respiratory allergy problems.
-Allergy testing and treatment is also now available at our new Lone Peak clinic in Draper.
+Dr. David Palmer, Dr. Michael Wilson, Dr. Justin Gull, and Dr. Kevin Wilson with their Physician Assistants and our allergy nursing personnel will provide care to patients of all ages with respiratory allergy problems.

 What are Allergies?